DTIChallenge/miccai2013/datasets.md

 The MICCAI 2013 DTI Challenge datasets will consist of DWI, T1-weighted and T2-weighted anonymized scans acquired on four neurosurgical cases.
 The data will include pre-segmented tumor and edema region.

-The neurosurgical datasets will be available for download to the DTI Challenge participants on the XNAT Central website.
+The neurosurgical datasets are available for download to the DTI Challenge participants on the XNAT Central website.